onyi/cryptocurrency-graphs/README.md

 * Vanilla JavaScript with Ajax to handles API request to fetch Cryptocurrency data
 * D3.js for graphs
-* HTML5 Canvas for graphic rendering
 * Webpack to bundle things up
+* Npm to manage dependencies

 ## Data and APIs